agileteams/manager-README/README.md

 In general, I'd rather you over-communicate with me than undercommunicate.
 Please reach out and tell me if anything ever feels off or is adversely affecting you.
 If you're under pressure or juggling too many things or facing an unsustainable pace to meet a deadline or feeling like you don't belong, let's talk.

 There's a balance area between always handling even big issues yourself, and always asking for help for the smallest things.
 Please don't struggle alone with a challenge and then surprise me with the bad news at the last minute that a commitment won't be met.
-We can only solve or mitigate problems together, or escalate issues to get help from others, if you clue me in - earlier is always better.
+We can only solve or mitigate problems together, or escalate issues to get timely help from others, if you clue me in - earlier is always better.
 If it's something I think you should handle on your own, I'll coach you on doing that, to help you grow :)

 Keep your calendar up to date and let people know ahead of time if you need to change a commitment or your availability.
 Changes are fine; we all need to extend grace to each other, especially now with COVID-19 disruptions to our lives - just don't leave people hanging.
 (Of course, emergencies are another matter - and if someone misses a commitment with you, please assume positive intent in addressing it.)